Skip to content

 What a greens powder isn’t

-Greens powders are not a magical cure-all for incorporating vegetables into your diet.
+Greens powders are not a magical cure-all, and they aren’t a replacement for a balanced diet.
 “Greens powders, as with any supplement, shouldn’t be considered a replacement for a healthy diet,” explains Sarah Pflugradt, MS, RDN, author of Live to Eat Well.
-“The nutrients in some powders do not match greens in their whole form per serving,” she adds, meaning that eating greens like spinach, kale, arugula, chard, and other vegetables in their whole form should still be a regular part of your diet.
-“Vegetables and fruits in their whole form are a complete package of nutrients, water, and fiber,” says Pflugradt, noting that these key benefits of fruits and vegetables make them so important.
+“The nutrients in some powders do not match greens in their whole form per serving,” meaning that eating greens like spinach, kale, arugula, chard, and other vegetables in their whole form should still be a regular part of your diet.

 Do you need this supplement?